-When it comes to the little person in your life, try using compliments for girls that reflect self-esteem and confidence.
+When it comes to helping your little girl become a strong woman, it’s important to offer empowering compliments to your daughter in a way that boosts self-esteem and confidence.
 Words are powerful, and when they come from a grown-up they can make a huge difference (click here for common phrases never to say to a girl).
-From appreciating her creative side to how far and fast her strong legs will carry her, here are 15 nice things to say to your daughter today (and every day).
+From appreciating her creative side to how far and fast her strong legs will carry her, here are 18 ways to praise your daughter today (and every day).

-1. I love how hard you worked hard on this project, and how you stuck with it even when you got frustrated.
+4. I love how hard you worked on this project, and how you stuck with it even when you got frustrated.
 Focus on how they overcame the challenge and what they accomplished.

-8. I’m really impressed with how you solved/built/created that.
+11. I’m really impressed with how you solved/built/created that.
 Can you show me a thing or two?!
-Praise your daughter for her critical thinking and problem-solving prowess, and nurture her interest in all things STEAM.
+Praise your daughter for her critical thinking and problem-solving prowess.

-10. I am proud of you.
+13. I am proud of you.
 Because kids need to hear this from their parents.
+Every.
+Day.

-13. Your bright smile shows me how happy you are.
-She’s smiling for a reason, and when you notice, it'll make her even happier.
+16. Your bright smile shows me how happy you are.
+Your daughter is smiling for a reason, and when you notice, it'll make her even happier.

-14. Your inner beauty and kindness shine through your personality.
-Your outer beauty is an added bonus.
+17. Your inner beauty and kindness shine through your personality.
+Outer beauty is an added bonus.

 —Gabby Cullen and Leah Singer